The Idea Behind the Founding of the FHF

-Tourism serves as an economic engine in many developing countries and opens up opportunities at all career levels due to the versatile job profiles.
-As a hotelier of many years, Michael Friedrich knows the industry well and knows: “Trained professionals in hotels and restaurants are in demand all over the world.”
-The FHF is committed to qualifying young adults for these professions and thus giving them prospects for the future.
+Due to versatile job profiles, tourism serves as an economic engine in many developing countries and opens up opportunities at all career levels.
+As a hotelier of many years, Michael Friedrich knows: “Trained professionals in hotels and restaurants are in demand all over the world.”
+The FHF is committed to qualifying young adults for these professions, thus giving them future prospects.

 At the time of its foundation, the focus of the projects was on Europe, southern Africa and Cabo Verde.
 The principle of the non-profit organisation is to help wherever help is needed.
 In the future, commitments in other countries are also possible.

 The FHF’s funding projects are divided into four topics: “People”, “Educational Institutions”, “Research” and “Infrastructure”.
 “People” refers to the awarding of scholarships that cover tuition fees as well as other training costs, and the provision of contacts for internships at home and abroad.
 In this context, the FHF works closely with educational institutions, politics, and businesses.
 Funding projects in this area are already in discussion for Mozambique, Cabo Verde, and Germany.
 A mentoring and sponsorship programme is also being planned.

 Quality Assurance of Teaching: Always up to Date!

 In the field of “Educational Institutions“, the FHF supports the regular further training of teachers, works out curricula together with the schools and checks the quality of the teaching provided on site.
 This also includes the procurement of books or other materials for teaching.
 Here, the FHF actively integrates its corporate partners in particular.
 For companies, the non-profit organisation offers various opportunities to get involved in addition to traditional donations.